 An AGWA initiative to support water managers who wish to mainstream climate adaptation into projects and their institutions called CRIDA (Climate Risk Informed Decision Analysis) is nearing publication and broader promotion.
 CRIDA marries decision scaling with adaptation pathways.
 Within AGWA, CRIDA is led by the US Army Corps of Engineers and the Rijkswaterstaat (Dutch Water & Environment Ministry), with strong support from Deltares, the World Bank, and the Pegasys Foundation.
 CRIDA is both a stepwise guide (coming 2018) and an emerging community of practice, with a number of emerging regional centers globally and a growing number of implementing partners.

-We have just released the August issue of our monthly e-newsletter.
+We have just released a special World Water Week issue of our monthly e-newsletter.
 It is available here.
 In this issue we highlight a number of ongoing AGWA projects and announcements, plus much more!
 You'll also find global updates on climate and water, international events, global policy, upcoming events, funding opportunities, and recent publications.

 The European Project NAIAD, entitled "Nature Insurance value: Assessment and Demonstration", coordinated by the Duero River Basin Authority and funded under the European Horizon 2020 Program, aims to operationalise the insurance value of ecosystems to reduce the human and economic cost of risks associated with water (floods and droughts) by developing and testing - with key insurers and municipalities - the concepts, tools, applications and instruments (business models) necessary for its mainstreaming.
 AGWA and SIWI are contributing to work packages on both policy and communication.
 Recently AGWA took part in the project's annual meeting in London, with an upcoming meeting and demo site visit scheduled for July in France.